Research Notes

 Importantly the Senators recognize that spectrum is critical for national and economic security and that the US has lost ground to its adversaries by not moving more quickly on auction authority and pipeline.
 The release of the bill observed, “Companies require radio spectrum to provide high-quality wireless service to consumers.
 Mid-band spectrum is particularly valuable, given its unique properties.
 The Spectrum Pipeline Act of 2024 creates a true pipeline that significantly increases commercial access to mid-band spectrum….will protect American taxpayers and prioritize national security.”

 A new FCC Chair should take the Spectrum Pipeline Act, once passed and signed by the President, and run with it.
-Earlier FCC Ajit Pai Chair battled against incumbent federal interests to ensure that the US led on the spectrum front.
+Earlier FCC Ajit Pai Chair battled against incumbent federal interests to ensure that the US led on the commercial spectrum front.
 Pai’s tenure is associated with a period of record-breaking broadband investment and deployment, following a downturn during the Obama Administration.
 Key to this development was the reversal of Title II internet regulation and the restoration of internet freedom (meaning that oversight of broadband was returned to the Federal Trade Commission, FTC, where it was since inception).
 There was also the record-breaking 5G C-band auction spectrum which raised $81 billion.
 FCC auction design was recognized in 2020 Nobel prize for economics.
 The FCC’s 5G FAST plan included getting more spectrum into the marketplace; modernizing regulation, and speeding rollout such that there were some 420,000 mobile sites by the end of the Trump administration.

 The next FCC Chair will have to make up for the loss of the current administration.
 However, there will be a new Cabinet who presumably will be hired for their America First bona fides.
 This means that Trump appointees may well work together to fulfil the goals requested by the electorate.